jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

     * "delegated" -- both the repository and CA are operated by an organization with resources allocated by a registry
     * "hybrid" -- the repository is operated by a registry for an organization with allocated resources whereas the CA is operated by the organization itself

+The purpose of the "digest" and "digestAlgorithm" members is to enable an RDAP server to calculate the message digest (hash) for an entire RPKI object, independent of the issuer of that RPKI object.
+Thereby providing RDAP clients with an exact reference to the underlying RPKI object.
+This can help with analysis, research, and/or debugging.

 RRDP is intended as the long-term replacement for rsync in RPKI.
 For a CA that implements RRDP, the update notification file location is expected to be set in each X.509 resource certificate it issues ([@!RFC8182, section 3.2]).